fontexD/k8s/sidero/README.md

 ![alt text](https://github.com/fontexD/k8s/blob/main/sidero/images/environment.png)
 <br>
 <br>
-<b>Now</b> we are ready to Deploy the first node! im gonna create this with the Cockpit Web-ui from centOS, but can be done in any way wanted.
+<b>Now</b> we are ready to Deploy the first node! im going to create this with the Cockpit Web-ui from centOS, but can be done in any way wanted.

 This is how it should be created, set boot to network define vcpu and memoory as desired, set os to unknown and start it.